Reckless Driving in Residential Areas

 Reckless driving in the state of Georgia is defined as operating a motor vehicle with “reckless disregard of persons or property.”
 In order to charge an individual with reckless driving, law enforcement must demonstrate that the individual acted with a required level of intent.
 In the state of Georgia, reckless driving is much more vaguely defined than other driving violations like speeding or running a red light.
 In many cases, law enforcement and the judge who hears the case have a great degree of discretion in deciding whether an individual’s driving pattern constitutes a reckless driving charge.Examples of Reckless Driving

 In order to succeed in a case, an individual must demonstrate that the responsible party was negligent.
 Law in the state of Georgia imposes a “duty of care” on drivers that requires drivers to operate motor vehicles in a reasonably safe manner.
 Reasonably safe driving requires drivers to avoid dangerous driving behavior which includes speeding or driving aggressively in residential areas.
 Because residential areas are almost always zoned for lower traffic volumes and speed limits than freeways and other types of road, there is typically an increased number of signs that designed to protect residents from dangerous traffic conditions.
 As a result, driver’s must meet a higher standard of care while traveling in residential areas than on many other types of roads.
-In order to demonstrate negligence, an individual must also show that the other driver took some action that fell short of the duty of care.
+In order to demonstrate negligence with the assistance of an Atlanta lawyer, an individual must also show that the other driver took some action that fell short of the duty of care.
 Individuals must also show that a driver’s recklessness directly caused an accident.Consequences of a Reckless Driving Charge

 Individuals who are convicted of reckless driving will be charged with a misdemeanor and can face up to $1,000 and up to one year in jail.
 Reckless driving is not an automatic license suspension offense in the state of Georgia.
 A conviction for reckless driving, however, will also result in an individual having four points placed on their driving record.
 Motorists in the state of Georgia should understand that a driver’s license will be suspended if the individual accumulates fifteen points within a twenty four month period.
 Points, however, will be removed from a driver’s license after a period of two years.
 If an individual under the age of twenty one is convicted of reckless driving, the individual will lose their driver’s license.
 Drivers who face additional charges related to the event in question should be prepared to face even more significant penalties.Compensation for Parties Who Are Injured by Reckless Driving in a Residential Area

 Victims who are injured by car accidents caused by reckless driving in residential areas have the right to seek compensation from the responsible driver.
 Compensation can include medical bills, property damage, lost wages, and emotional distress.
 In some cases, the family members of an accident victims might also be able to obtain compensation.
-If the responsible driver does not have adequate insurance than what is required to fully compensate an accident victim, the injured party may seek payment from their own uninsured or underinsured motor vehicle insurance carrier.Ways to Avoid Reckless Driving Accidents in Residential Areas
+If the responsible driver does not have adequate insurance than what is required to fully compensate an accident victim, the injured party may retain an Atlanta attorney to seek payment from their own uninsured or underinsured motor vehicle insurance carrier.Ways to Avoid Reckless Driving Accidents in Residential Areas

 There are some key steps that individuals in Georgia can take to avoid being involved in reckless driving accidents in residential areas, which include the following: